The Infants' Home Board of Directors

 With more than 100 years combined management experience, our Board is committed to integrity, diversity, collaboration and innovation

-Hugh is a senior executive in financial services with a background in telecommunications and management consulting.
-Hugh has held a number of leadership roles and is currently General Manager in the Wealth Management division of Australia’s largest financial services organisation.
-He has served on a number of corporate boards at Vodafone Australia, Hillross Financial Services and AMP Ltd (NMLA).
+Hugh is a parent of young children, and a senior executive in the financial services industry.
+He has a background in telecommunications and management consulting.
+Hugh has held a number of senior leadership roles and is presently general manager at one of Australia’s largest financial services organisations.
+He serves on the board of Future2, the charitable foundation of the Financial Planning Association of Australia.
+He is presently a director of Hoskins Memorial Nominees and has served on the boards of Hillross Financial Services, Vodafone Fiji and as a Trustee for the Vodafone Australia Superannuation Fund.
 Member since 2015.